51st-Vfw/JAFDTC/doc/README.md

 General installation and troubleshooting instructions for JAFDTC can be found [here](https://github.com/51st-Vfw/JAFDTC/tree/master/README.md) and are not covered in this document.

-JAFDTC is intended to provide a simple DTC tool that allows avionics setups to be built and shared across a group of pilots.
-While it provides some light-weight flight planning capabilities, JAFDTC is not a full-blown flight planner like CombatFlite (though it may be sufficient to serve that role depending on your specific needs).

 # Preliminaries